 view.
 Usually, when using RxJava in Android, we fetch and process data asynchronously in a specific scheduler and update or render UI behavior on the UI scheduler (main thread).

-We get started with a presenter that looks like following.
+We get started with a presenter that looks like the following.

-Besides, another important task is to write an unit test to make sure
+Besides, another important task is to write a unit test to make sure